justeattakeaway/pie/apps/pie-docs/src/components/button/code/code.md

 ## Events

-This component does not use any custom event handlers.
+This component does not emit any custom events.
 In order to add event listening to this component, you can treat it like a native HTML element in your application.

 ## Forms Usage